HarelBS/NLP_Project/README.md

 python fact_order_cli_infer.py --model_dir <path_to_your_model_dir>
 ```

-This script provides an interactive command-line interface for testing trained models with the following features:
+This script provides an interactive command-line interface for testing trained models, enabling manual verification and qualitative analysis of model behavior.
+We used it for sanity checking during our training process.
+It has the following features:

 **Key Features:**
-- **Interactive Prompting**: Type any prompt or cloze-style question (e.g., "The capital of France is")
+- **Interactive Prompting**: Type any prompt or Trivia style question (e.g., "The capital of France is")
 - **Token-by-Token Analysis**: Shows top 5 token probabilities for each generated token
 - **Word Search**: Search for specific words to see their probability and rank in the vocabulary
 - **Flexible Decoding**: Supports both greedy (deterministic) and sampling-based generation